-Like all other Hindu festivals, Karva Chauth is celebrated with great joy, happiness and enthusiasm.
+Like all other Hindu festivals, Karwa Chauth is celebrated with great joy, happiness and enthusiasm.
 No stone is left unturned when it comes to celebrating this festival.
-Every family unites as one, on this day and women break their fast together, on the appearance of the shining moon.
-However, what most of us know about Karva Chauth, is through what we see in Bollywood films.
+Families unite as one, on this day and women break their fast together, on the appearance of the shining moon.
+However, what most of us know about Karwa Chauth, is through what we see in Bollywood films.
 The women fast for a day for the health and well-being of their husbands.

 But, is it really as grand and lavish as they show it to be in films?
 Or is it a simpler, more close-knit function?
-What are the age-old traditions and rituals that are associated with Karva Chauth?
-Have you wondered about these questions often?
+What are the age-old traditions and rituals that are associated with Karwa Chauth?
+Have you wondered about these questions?
 Well, you will now have all the answers.
-Scroll down to read about the beautiful rituals of this beautiful festival, Karva Chauth.
+Scroll down to read about the rituals of this beautiful festival, Karwa Chauth.

 This function does not merely start on the day itself.
 It all begins a day before!
-All newly-married women and brides-to-be receive the traditional sargi from their in-laws’ house, prepared by the mother-in-law.
-The sargi includes earthen pots that contain food to be eaten in the morning, before starting the fast.
-It will give them the strength they require for the rest of the day.
+All married women and brides-to-be receive the traditional sargi from their in-laws’ house, prepared by their mother-in-law.
+The sargi includes earthen pots that contain food to be eaten in the morning, before starting the fast as it will give the fasting ladies the strength they will require for the rest of the day.

 This food has to be consumed in the morning, before sunrise.
 It includes fruits, mathri which is a salty fried snack, milk-based Indian sweets or mithai and dry fruits like kaju, kismis and badam.

-In the evening, women get together at someone’s household where the pooja is held.
-This area where the pooja will take place is decorated with a beautiful idol of Maa Parvati and kharia mitti or mud.
+In the evening, fasting women get together to perform the puja.
+The area where the puja will take place is decorated with a beautiful idol of Maa Parvati and kharia mitti or mud.

-A few hours before the moon rises, the traditional story of Karva Chauth is narrated to all the married women.
-Legend says that many many years ago, a young woman named Veeravati broke her fast before spotting the moon as a result of which her husband died instantly.
+A few hours before the moon rises, the traditional story of Karwa Chauth is narrated to all the married women.
+Legends say that many many years ago, a young woman named Veeravati broke her fast before spotting the moon as a result of which her husband died instantly.

 Distraught, the woman prayed to Maa Parvati, beseeching her to bring her husband back to life.
-This was done only after the woman followed a religious cycle of seven Karva Chauths, after which her husband was restored to life.
+This was done only after the woman had followed a religious cycle of seven Karwa Chauth, after which her husband was restored to life.